anaremore/austins-trade-copier/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+## 🙋 Feedback & Contributions

+This is a personal tool built by Austin with lots of vibes.
+Feel free to submit new features, fixes, or report a bug in [Issues](https://github.com/anaremore/austins-trade-copier/issues).

+> "Because one account isn't degenerate enough."